Preschool programs: why they’re good for children

 Indoor learning experiences often include:

-- painting, drawing and writing
+- scribbling and early writing

 - clay or playdough play